PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 [adderservice - 7115]: restify listening at http://[::]:8080
 ```

-Copy and paste the provided `url` into Chrome and the developer tools will open allowing us to naviagte to the adder service code and debug it.
+Copy and paste the provided `url` into Chrome and the developer tools will open allowing us to navigate to the `adderservice` code and debug it.

 ### Shell Passthrough
 Commands that Fuge does not recognise are passed through to the shell for execution, for example try the following: